Battle of Keresztes: Aftermath

 Soon after victory, Mehmed III appointed Cigalazade Yusuf Sinan Pasha as the new Grand Vizier.
-He sent an imperial victory proclamation to Istanbul giving the news of the conquering of Eger (Erlau) Castle and the victory at the Battle of Haçova (Keresztes).
-This reached Istanbul in October and there were public celebrations and public meetings organized in the city.
-During these celebrations, four galleys full of state-procured sugar from Egypt arrived at Istanbul harbor, which added "sweetness" to the news of a military victory.
+He sent an imperial victory proclamation to Constantinople giving the news of the conquering of Eger (Erlau) Castle and the victory at the Battle of Haçova (Keresztes).
+This reached Constantinople in October and there were public celebrations and public meetings organized in the city.
+During these celebrations, four galleys full of state-procured sugar from Egypt arrived at the Golden Horn, which added "sweetness" to the news of a military victory.
 Mehmed III was awarded the epithet of 'Conqueror of Egri'.

-The Sultan's army marched for a month, returning to Istanbul victorious.
-Mehmed III returned to Istanbul in November to a triumphal reception.
+The Sultan's army marched for a month, returning to Constantinople victorious.
+Mehmed III returned to Constantinople in November to a triumphal reception.
 His victory at Keresztes had turned him into a hero.
-The imperial Ottoman Army returned to Istanbul victorious and were greeted happily by the residents of Istanbul.
+The imperial Ottoman army returned to Constantinople victorious and were greeted happily by the residents of Constantinople.
 With the army in place, a great victory procession and many accompanying spectacles were carried out.
-The poets of Istanbul wrote special works about the victory.
+The poets of Constantinople wrote special works about the victory.
 In the streets and markets of the city, town-criers were sent to announce that the streets of the city would be decorated to celebrate the great victory.
 Mehmed III wanted to celebrate this victory with great splendour.
 The warehouses and stores were all decorated with 'valuable cloths'.
 This display of colour all across the city is described in a poem by the poet [Kemal]: